microsoft/CCF/doc/governance/common_member_operations.rst

 A node that is already part of the service can safely be retired using the ``remove_node`` proposal.

-.. note:: If the now-retired node was the primary node, once the proposal successfully completes, a new primary node may have to be elected.
+.. note:: If the now-retired node was the primary node, once the proposal successfully completes, a new primary node will have to be elected.

 Updating Code Version